CDG CARE Family Grant Opportunities!

 Patient Friendly Resources

-CDG CARE is delighted to share the updated “Just the Facts” Series!
+The updated “Just the Facts” series slides are now available!
 To bring our CDG Community the key facts, statistics, and current data for all that you need to know about CDG – in abbreviated form, of course!
 To access the most updated version of CDG facts, CLICK HERE for the slideshow and CLICK HERE for the pdf!

 *Children’s Hospital of Philadelphia (CHOP) launches new educational website for families on the East Coast diagnosed with CDG!
 To learn more about the CHOP Center for CDG and services provided by Dr. Andrew Edmondson and his Team, CLICK HERE.